Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Industry & Commerce.

 Location.
 19° 26.018′ N, 99° 8.217′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Avenida Francisco I. Madero just east of Calle de Motolinía, on the left when traveling east.
+It is on Avenida Francisco I. Madero just east of Calle de Motolinía, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: Avenida Francisco I Madero 42, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-House of the Marquis de Prado Alegre (a few steps from this marker); Temple of the Professed or San José del Real (within shouting distance of this marker); High Water Mark of 1629 (within shouting distance of this marker); Dulcería de Celaya (within shouting distance of this marker); Café La Concordia (about 90 meters away, measured in a direct line); House of José de Borda (about 90 meters away); The Museum of the Estanquillo (about 90 meters away); Hotel Gillow (about 90 meters away).
+At least 8 other markers are within walking distance of this marker: House of the Marquis de Prado Alegre (a few steps from this marker); Temple of the Professed or San José del Real (within shouting distance of this marker); High Water Mark of 1629 (within shouting distance of this marker); Dulcería de Celaya (within shouting distance of this marker); Café La Concordia (about 90 meters away, measured in a direct line); House of José de Borda (about 90 meters away); The Museum of the Estanquillo (about 90 meters away); Hotel Gillow (about 90 meters away).
 Touch for a list and map of all markers in Ciudad de México.